Orchid: Fossil and reconstructed history

-In Middle English, the name bollockwort was used for some orchids, based on "bollock" meaning testicle and "wort" meaning plant.
+Phylogeny

+The cladogram below was made according to the APG system of 1998.
+It represents the view that most botanists had held up to that time.
+It was supported by morphological studies.

+In 2015, a phylogenetic study showed strong statistical support for the following topology of the orchid tree, using 9 kb of plastid and nuclear DNA from 7 genes, a topology that was confirmed by a phylogenomic study in the same year.

+Taxonomy

+The orchids are among the largest and most diverse taxonomic groups of vascular plants, with at least 700 genera and 28,000 species; they are rivalled only by the Asteraceae (Compositae) which has some 1,600 genera and around 24,700 species, and new species are continually being discovered and described.
+In 1753, Carl Linnaeus recognized eight genera of orchids in his Species Plantarum.
+Antoine Laurent de Jussieu recognized the Orchidaceae as a separate family in his Genera Plantarum in 1789.
+Olof Swartz recognized 25 genera in 1800.
+In 1830–1840, John Lindley recognized four subfamilies.

+The family was placed in the order Asparagales by the APG III system of taxonomy of 2009, mainly using molecular phylogenetics, where five subfamilies are recognised.
+The diversity of orchids led taxonomists to create hundreds of genera.
+Some taxonomists felt that the number had become excessive, and published classifications with fewer genera.
+Dressler had some 850 genera in 2013; Genera Orchidacearum reduced this to 765 in 2014; and Chase continued the process of merging genera, with 736 in 2015.

 Hybrids

 Orchid species hybridize readily in cultivation, leading to a large number of hybrids with complex naming.
 Hybridization is possible across genera, and therefore many cultivated orchids are placed into nothogenera.
 For instance, the nothogenus × Brassocattleya is used for all hybrids of species from the genera Brassavola and Cattleya.
-Nothogenera based on at least three genera may have names based on a person's name with the suffix -ara, for instance × Colmanara = Miltonia × Odontoglossum × Oncidium.
-(The suffix is obligatory starting at four genera.)
+Nothogenera based on at least three genera may have names based on a person's name with the suffix -ara, for instance × Colmanara=Miltonia × Odontoglossum × Oncidium.
+The suffix is obligatory starting at four genera.

 Cultivated hybrids in the orchid family are also special in that they are named by using grex nomenclature, rather than nothospecies.
 For instance, hybrids between Brassavola nodosa and Brassavola acaulis are placed in the grex Brassavola Guiseppi.
 The name of the grex ("Guiseppi" in this example) is written in a non-italic font without quotes.

-Abbreviations

-As a unique feature of the orchid family, a system of abbreviations exists that applies to names of genera and nothogenera.
-The system is maintained by the Royal Horticultural Society.
-These abbreviations consist of at least one character, but may be longer.
-As opposed to the usual one-letter abbreviations used for names of genera, orchid abbreviations uniquely determine the (notho)genus.
-They are widely used in cultivation.
-Examples are Phal for Phalaenopsis, V for Vanda and Cleis for Cleisostoma.

-Distribution
+Distribution and ecology

-Orchidaceae are cosmopolitan, occurring in almost every habitat apart from glaciers.
-The world's richest diversity of orchid genera and species is found in the tropics, but they are also found above the Arctic Circle, in southern Patagonia, and two species of Nematoceras on Macquarie Island at 54° south.

-The following list gives a rough overview of their distribution: